LTLA/CppKmeans/README.md

 target_link_libraries(mylib INTERFACE ltla::kmeans)
 ```

+By default, this will use `FetchContent` to fetch all external dependencies.
+Applications are advised to pin the versions of each dependency for stability - see [`extern/CMakeLists.txt`](extern/CMakeLists.txt) for suggested versions.
+If you want to install them manually, use `-DKMEANS_FETCH_EXTERN=OFF`.

 ### CMake with `find_package()`

 To install the library, clone an appropriate version of this repository and run: